foundling/scaffold/README.md

 ## Behavior:

-- `superdir` will not overwrite any existing files or directories.
-- `superdir` creates the directory structure from the schema only if it passes validation.
+- `superdir` will not overwrite any existing files or directories and creates the directory structure from your schema only if it passes validation.
 - By default, lines that end with '`/`' are treated as directories.
 Everything else is treated as a file.
 - Comments should be prefixed by '`#`'.
 - Comments and blank lines are ignored.
-- If no `OUTPUT_DIR` argument is given, the schema must contain a single top-level directory.
+- If no `OUTPUT_DIR` option is given, the schema must contain exactly one top-level directory.
-- If an `OUTPUT_DIR` argument is given, the schema file may contain multiple top-level directories.
+- If an `OUTPUT_DIR` option is given, the schema file may contain one or more top-level directories and or files.

 ## Hooks: